tariquesani/beanconqueror-to-obsidian/README.md

 ```

 ## Usage
+Beanconqueror allows export of data from within the app.
+On android it exports full data but doesn't do so for iOS.
+For iOS you will have to copy the pictures from Files Beanconqueror folder.

 Take a look at the at `config.yaml` turn off any properties you don't want to be outputted, run the script with

 ```bash